Landscapes of light, weather, and quiet change.

 Scarred Wealth.
 Acrylic on canvas, 40 x 16 inches.
 This piece confronts the legacy of industrial logging in Haida Gwaii, where clearcutting has stripped away ancient ecosystems and cultural memory.
 Inspired by Emily Carr’s Scorned as Timber, Beloved of Sky, the painting centers a single wounded tree, a last haven for displaced wildlife.
 Above, a forestry helicopter airlifts a scroll marked with symbolic wealth — its roots dangling — as if value can be extracted without consequence.
 Scarred Wealth is a visual protest: a call to reexamine the cost of profit-driven land use and to defend what remains.

-Take a Journey Without Destination (sold).
+Take a Journey Without Destination - In Private Collection.
 Acrylic on canvas, 20 x 24 inches.
 Inspired by Alberta’s storied open roads, this piece invites the viewer to surrender to motion — not for where it leads, but for the quiet revelations along the way.
 With no fixed end in sight, the journey becomes the destination.
 The road curves gently through imagined terrain, echoing the meandering paths we take through memory, longing, and becoming.